01.

 App evolution

-The app has undergone three major design iterations based on visual trends – starting with skeuomorphism in the first version, transitioning to a flatter design in the second, and following modern design patterns in the third while retaining depth in buttons and other interface elements.
+You can see the evolution of visual trends: skeuomorphism in the first version of the app, transitioning to a flatter design in the second, and following modern design patterns in the third.

-Over the years, the app has set a trend for photography apps, influencing even major brands, which have adopted and reused the design patterns I originally introduced.
+Over the years, the app has set a trend for photography apps, influencing even major developers, who have adopted and reused the design patterns I originally introduced.

 06.